ortfero

 declaration = functionproto | vardecl | constdecl | typedecl

-| faultdecl .
+| failuredecl .

 definition = fndef | declaration .

-functionproto = "fn" ident signature .
+functionproto = "fn" ident signature [ "as" qualident ] .

-vardecl = "var" vardef .
+vardecl = "var" vardefs .

-typedecl = "type" ident type .
+typedecl = "type" ident ( "as" typename | structtype ) .

-faultdecl = "fault" ident { "," ident } .
+( "as" qualident | "{" ident { "," ident } "}" ) .

 vardef = ident type .

-fndef = "fn" ident signature [ vardefs ]
+fndef = [ "inline" ] "fn" ident signature

-( body | asmbody ) .
+( "as" qualident | "..." | { "var" vardefs } ( body | asmbody ) ) .

-asmbody = "asm" compound .
+asmbody = "asm" [ "naked" ] compound .

-signature = [ type ] "(" [ param { "," param } ] ")"
+signature = [ type ] "(" [ param { "," param } ] ")" [ raises ] .

 vardefs = vardef { "," vardef } .

-param = ident [ "&" ] type .
+param = ident [ "&" ] [ "..." ] type .

 | "[" [ constexpr ] "]" type